Considering Your Options

 If you do choose to make a report, you have a few different options.
 These options are not mutually exclusive and, depending upon your own goals and concerns, you may choose to take one or more of these forms of action.
 SHARE will help facilitate any action you wish to take; we can schedule and attend meetings, research specific questions, and generally support you through the process.

-On this page you fill find an overview of your reporting options, a brief discription of each, as well as a note regarding confidentiality.
+On this page you fill find an overview of your reporting options.
+To read about confidentiality related to these options, please click here.

 - Making a report and/or discussing accomodations and other supportive measures with a Title IX Coordinator